jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 Taking this to the extreme of one endpoint/subdomain/vertical slice per deployed unit (per web host), you would end up with very granular microservices.
 However, in reality, for small teams, moving forward with larger deployments in smaller steps towards that full microservices implementation is very necessary to balance cost with complexity in distributed systems as they expand (according to the stage of the SaaS business).

-> Recommendation: With a small team and limited budget, we recommend starting with one deployment unit (a.k.a a Monolith).
+> Recommendation: With a small team and limited budget, we recommend starting with one deployment unit (a.k.a. a Monolith).
 Then, next, as load increases on the system, identify the "hot" subdomains/vertical slices and group them into their own web host while grouping the remaining subdomains together into other web hosts.
 Continue like this until you have a suitable balance of subdomains and hosts, that can be afforded.

 The ability to deploy any (vertical slice/subdomain) of the code to a separate web host should be quick, easy, and safe to accomplish (between releases) without expensive re-engineering (some minimal engineering of HTTP adapters is required and expected).
 This is the primary value of starting with a modular monolith.